lkhoshnevis/crackedapp1.0/replit.md

 - **Interactive Elements**: Fully rounded buttons and inputs with smooth transitions
 - **Vote Cards**: Ultra-transparent with 3% white background and medium blur for elegant presentation
 - **Branding**: DVHS logo displayed on homescreen with 80% opacity for subtle integration
+- **Loading States**: Custom triple-ring orbital loader with counter-rotating animations and gradient colors
+- **Mobile Optimization**: Smooth touch scrolling with proper overflow handling for all devices

 ### Directory Structure
 - `/app` - Next.js App Router pages